tstanford/bookmark-homepage/project/feature.md

 - ~~delete bookmark by clicking delete in the edit dialog~~

+- Bug: CORS error when opening edit dialog. local only.

 - Bug: add bookmark icon breaks out of container and right aligned to the document

 - experiment with different view types: list, small icons, large icons etc..
 Can we allow the user the customise this per folder?